catchupTJC/catchuptjc.github.io/_posts/2020-06-28-(SG)Nostalgia and Longing.md

 (b) Israelites in the wilderness
 They constantly complained against Moses, they longed for the melons and fish that they enjoyed in Egypt.
 They had forgotten that they were slaves.
 Let's think back on ourselves.
 As we go to heaven, will we cast a longing eye back on the world that is going to be destroyed?
 Will we view our time on earth with tinted lenses?
 Will we think "Oh this is such a waste, that the earth is no more."
 Will we think only of all the good things that we enjoy in this world, and conveniently ignore the evil and suffering in this world presently.
 Will we still long for the things we enjoyed previously but then forget that the world was evil and corrupt?
 Yes, we can enjoy what God has given us on this earth, our lives, family, church.
 But we must always be ready to drop all of this at any point.

-Like Paul said, in Phil 1:23
+Phil 1:23
 *For I am hard-pressed between the two, having a desire to depart and be with Christ, which is far better.
 Nevertheless to remain in the flesh is more needful for you.*

 In church, we should be aware that what we have here is just a shadow of what we have in heaven.
 When we spend time in fellowship, it should propel us to look forward to heaven even more and not want to stay put because what we have here seems good to us.
 If that's the case, we have to be careful.
 Are we content to stay on earth?
 One takeaway from all of this: It is important to realise that we may like some parts of the world.
 But the world as a whole is in a bad state.
 Hence we cannot be content with living in this world.